IRT-Saint-Exupery/CoFMPy/docs/user_guide/advanced/stream_handler_module.md

 alias_mapping: dict[tuple[str, str], str]
 ```

-This mapping is used to translate CoFMPy internal references to stream-specific variable names during data retrieval.
+This mapping is used to translate CoFmuPy internal references to stream-specific variable names during data retrieval.

 ---
 ## 3. Available Handlers